aschmiedeke/gbtdocs/docs/tutorials/argus_n2hp_fsw_tutorial.rst

   * We also have to define the switching period (``swper``) and the switching frequencies (``swfreq``)

 * VEGAS is setup for VEGAS mode 5, i.e. bandwidth of 187.5 MHz and 65536 channels.
 This provides a spectral resolution of 2.9 kHz.
+An overview of the different VEGAS modes is available in :numref:`tab-vegas-modes`.

 * Since we are observing below 100 GHz, we are using the recommended lower sideband (``'LSB'``).
 * Argus is a single polarization receiver.
 The only polarization option available is ``'Linear'``.

-.. todo:: Add reference to VEGAS spectral line mode table.